This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Flexibility, balance, and coordination exercises

-Cables, pulleys, and weights can also be used to facilitate various rehabilitation techniques.
-Children often exercise in safe universal exercise units, also known as “monkey cages” or “spider cages.”
+Cables, pulleys, and weights can also facilitate various rehabilitation techniques.
+Children often exercise in safe universal exercise units known as “monkey cages” or “spider cages.”
 In these, the pulleys and weights help to isolate movements, thereby strengthening the muscles.

 Intensive suit therapy is not for every child with cerebral palsy.
 Children with the following medical conditions may not be able to take part in this type of therapy, although their physician and therapist will make the final determination: